afstanton/geodesic/docs/Development/Sprint Planning.md

 ## Notes & Decisions

 ### Architecture Decisions
-- PostgreSQL schemas for tenant isolation (not Apartment gem initially)
+- Row-level isolation with acts_as_tenant (single schema approach)
+- Composite indexes on (tenant_id, id) for performance
 - Sidekiq for background processing
 - Redis for caching and real-time features
 - React for embeddable components